7 Linear regression with a single predictor

 Fitting linear models by eye is open to criticism since it is based on an individual’s preference.
 In this section, we use least squares regression as a more rigorous approach to fitting a line to a scatterplot.

-7.2.1 Gift aid for freshman at Elmhurst College
+7.2.1 Gift aid for first-year at Elmhurst College

 7.2.2 An objective measure for finding the best line